Giuliana De Sio: Biography and career

-In the early 1980s she met with Massimo Troisi, who cast her in a major role in his second film, Scusate il ritardo (1982).
-She later worked with Francesco Nuti in The Pool Hustlers (1982) and Casablanca Casablanca (1985).
+De Sio had her breakout in 1983, when she starred in Massimo Troisi's Scusate il ritardo and alongside Francesco Nuti in Maurizio Ponzi's The Pool Hustlers, that got her a David di Donatello for Best Actress and a Nastro d'Argento for Best Actress.

+She won a second David di Donatello for Carlo Lizzani's The Wicked.

 She is an atheist but admires Pope Francis and Saint Januarius.

 In March 2020, she was reported to have tested positive for COVID-19, but recovered after a few days.